 Yahoo Life is committed to finding you the best products at the best prices.
 We may receive a share from purchases made via links on this page.
 Pricing and availability are subject to change.

-It’s another Saturday afternoon during lockdown, and you’re back on Amazon, filling your cart with household items and groceries.
+It’s another Saturday afternoon during the global pandemic, and you’re back on Amazon, filling your cart with household items and groceries.
 You haven’t been able to make your typical Target and Walmart runs lately, so you’re stocking up virtually instead.

 Online shopping: everyone does it so it’s pretty harmless, right?
 Well, not always.
 Fraud is a possibility any time you shop online, according to Experian.
 And during a worldwide pandemic or even the holiday season, you’re especially vulnerable to hackers, phishers, and identity thieves.
 Covid-related fraud has already robbed a cumulative $13.4 million from unsuspecting Americans, according to the Federal Trade Commission.